graijo/java-tutorial-for-beginners/README.md

 * An ```interface``` cannot have declared member variables.
 An ```abstract class``` can have member variable declarations.
 * A ```class``` or an ```abstract class``` can implement multiple ```interface```s.
 But, an ```interface``` can extend only one ```interface```, and a ```class``` or an ```abstract class``` can extend only one ```class``` or ```abstract class```.
 (Multiple implemetation possible but on 1 extension possible.
+List interface is implemented by the classes of ArrayList, LinkedList, Vector, and Stack.
+List is an interface, and the instances of List can be created by implementing various classes.List cannot be instantiated.ArrayList can be instantiated.

+ArrayList is better for storing and accessing data.
+ArrayList internally uses a dynamic array to store the elements.
+LinkedList is better for manipulating data.
+LinkedList internally uses a doubly linked list to store the elements.
+When the rate of addition or removal rate is more than the read scenarios, then go for the LinkedList.
+On the other hand, when the frequency of the read scenarios is more than the addition or removal rate, then ArrayList takes precedence over LinkedList.
+Memory overhead in the LinkedList is more as compared to the ArrayList.
+It is because, in a LinkedList, we have two extra links (next and previous) as it is required to store the address of the previous and the next nodes, and these links consume extra space.
+Such links are not present in an ArrayList.
+SS$$SS

 ### Step 21: Programming Exercise PE-OOP-03